isomerpages/moe-cjc-openhouse/_mathematics-and-science/Science/Biology.md

 ![Medicine Anatomy Challenge](/images/Anatomy_challenge_2.jpeg)
 ![Medicine Anatomy Challenge](/images/Anatomy_challenge_4.jpeg)

+#### **NUS STEP Brain Camp**
+Temasek Foundation NUS STEP Brain camp brings together students from Asian countries to discuss and share ideas on the latest innovation on AI and research on Brain sciences.&nbsp;

+After our 4 CJC representatives selected, they had to take up the daunting task of writing an academic research paper on a given aspect on Neuroscience within a very short duration, and they had to collaborate to pull it together.&nbsp;

+While attending the lectures, our CJC students also had to simultaneously prepare a joint presentation with the other members. on the particular areas of research and they had submitted in May 2022.&nbsp; The presentations went well, and Chin Syn Yi Cheri did us proud by winning the 3rd&nbsp;placing for Team presentations.&nbsp;

+Cheri and her team researched and worked on the topic of Machine Learning, incorporating artificial intelligence and programming and shared their ideas with the international students’ community.

 #### **H3 Biology**

 H3 Biology is only offered to JC2 students.
 The H3 Biology syllabus is designed around specific areas of specialization.
-Students offered H3 Biology will take the external H3 Biology course at the Nanyang Technological University.
+Students offered H3 Biology will take the external H3 Biology course where available&nbsp;and offered by the Universities.

 Students intending to offer H3 Biology should simultaneously offer H2 Biology and possess a strong passion in the area of specialisation.
-In addition, the other selection criteria include: consistently good academic performance, good learning attitude and behaviour, and teachers' recommendations.
+In addition, the other selection criteria include: consistently good academic performance, good learning attitude and behaviour, and teachers’ recommendations.

-#### **Contact**
+#### **Other Contact Details**

 **Head of Department:** [Mr Eugene Yeow](mailto:yeow_eugene_pancratius@moe.edu.sg)